hayeah/sike-react-course/buyshoes-flux-dispatcher/index.md

 });
 ```

-This setup gurantees that the subscribers will run in the order of A, B, C:
+This setup guarantees that the subscribers will run in the order of A, B, C:

 ```
 A { type: 'test' }